instride-ch/Wvision/README.md

 ## License
 This bundle is for w-vision's internal use only.
 Please **do not** use without permission.

-w-vision, Sandgruebestrasse 4, 6210 Sursee, Switzerland
+w-vision AG, Sandgruebestrasse 4, 6210 Sursee, Switzerland
 https://www.w-vision.ch, support@w-vision.ch
-Copyright © 2017 w-vision.
+Copyright © 2017 w-vision AG.
 All rights reserved.